Elastic Path Commerce Requirements

 You need an SSL certificate including the following names:

-CloudOps leverages several AWS services.
-Before getting started with CloudOps, ensure that the following requirements are met, and you are proficient in the following services that CloudOps uses:
+Before getting started with CloudOps, ensure that the following AWS Account requirements are met:

-- An empty AWS Account created with credit card details included and administrator access.
-You must provide credit card details to use AWS services required by CloudOps
+- An empty AWS account, created with credit card details included, to use for CloudOps.
+Note that you must provide credit card details to use AWS services required by CloudOps

 - An AWS region supported by ECR (Elastic Container Registry)